 - North side of Mulberry St

 CR 300 S. Corridor Project

-Through a grant from the Indianapolis Metropolitan Planning Organization, the Town has partnered with the Boone County Highway Department to conduct a corridor study along CR 300 S. from CR 800 E. to the Boone/Hamilton county line.
-The purpose of this study is to identify a preliminary scope and a potential design of future road widening and intersection improvements considering feasibility, costs, impacts to properties, environmental concerns and bridge needs.
+Through a grant from the Indianapolis Metropolitan Planning Organization, the Town partnered with the Boone County Highway Department to conduct a corridor study along CR 300 S. from CR 800 E. to the Boone/Hamilton county line.
+The purpose of this study was to identify a preliminary scope and a potential design of future road widening and intersection improvements considering feasibility, costs, impacts to properties, environmental concerns and bridge needs.

 While there is one known bridge replacement project planned in the near future, there are no identified intersection or road projects at this time.
 The information learned from this study will guide bridge design as these structures are maintained and replaced as needed.
 Future intersection or roadway capacity projects will not be undertaken until the volume of vehicles and levels of service justify the improvements.